EddyLuo1232/EddyLuo1232.github.io/_pages/about.md

 <span class='anchor' id='-xl'></span>

 # 📰 News
-- *2025.04.15*🎉, Our work *JailBreakV-28K: A Benchmark for Assessing the Robustness of MultiModal Large Language Models against Jailbreak Attacks* wins **$20,000** SafeBench Prize for Advancing LLM Security Benchmarking from Center for AI Safety.
+- *2025.04.15*🎉, Our work *JailBreakV-28K: A Benchmark for Assessing the Robustness of MultiModal Large Language Models against Jailbreak Attacks* wins **$20,000** SafeBench Prize for Advancing Multi-modal Large Language Model Security Benchmarking from Center for AI Safety.
 - *2025.04.09*🎉, I will join the University of Georgia as a **PhD student** in August 2025.
 - *2025.01.22*🎉, Our paper *Dynamic Guided and Domain Applicable Safeguards for Enhanced Security in Large Language Models* has been accepted by **NAACL'2025** (Findings).
 I served as the **first author**.
 Thanks to my collaborators.
 - *2024.07.16*🎉, Our paper *Bringing Back the Context: Camera Trap Species Identification as Link Prediction on Multimodal Knowledge Graphs* has been accepted by **CIKM'2024** (Oral).
 Thanks to my collaborators.